What are Key Performance Indicators (KPIs)?

 - Click-to-open rate (CTOR)

 The click-to-open rate (CTOR) is a complementary measure to the click-through rate.
-The CTOR also corresponds to the ratio of emails in which the user clicked on a link, but in contrast with the number of unique opens.
+The CTOR also corresponds to the ratio of emails in which the user clicked on a link, contrasted with the number of unique opens.
 This measure allows you to evaluate the effectiveness of your email’s content!

 This metric is calculated by the number of unique clicks divided by the number of unique opens multiply by 100.
 A good CTOR will vary between 20 – 30%.